 Maine’s sales tax rate is 5.50%.
-This tax is collected at the state level with no local taxes applying in Maine’s counties or municipalities.
+This tax is collected at the state level with no local or county taxes applying in Maine’s counties or municipalities.
 There are several additional factors to consider, however, depending on the goods being purchased and the method by which they are purchased.

 Before collecting sales tax for sales in or to residents of Maine, you need to determine if you have sales tax nexus in the state.
 Nexus applies to those who, under Maine regulations, are considered to have business operations in the state.
 If you are not based in Maine or if you sell products online, this is an important step.